 - Smooth interface and design.

 The main drawbacks of VyprVPN are Golden Frog’s lack of tolerance for P2P (you can use it, but they might cancel your subscription), inability to bypass Netflix’ geo-blocking, and far from anonymous signup procedure.
 If you don’t mind any of that, VyprVPN is a good shout for Best VPN for Mac and it’s available for $9.95 a month or $5.00 a month billed annually for the “basic” package, and $12.95 a month or $6.67 a month billed annually for the “premium” package.

 Any Mac VPN client on our list will treat you well unless your needs are truly exceptional.
 Are you a whistleblower about to reveal a bunch of government secrets?
 Then we recommend investigating further in our VPN reviews section.

 It’s a brave new world out there and it will reward those brave enough to face it.
 Just be aware of the threats lurking where you least expect them.
 Cybercriminals, large and powerful data corporations, repressive governments – these entities have too much power over our lives.
-VPN is not the only answer, but it’s a meaningful step that you should take!
+This Best VPN for Mac list is not the only answer, but it can be a meaningful step in the right direction!

 The Top 5 is a result of extensively using various VPN services for Mac.
 Worth noting:

 - Although this is a “Best VPN for Mac” list, we hold the opinion that versatile VPNs are better than one-dimensional tools.
 Few users need all (or even most) VPN functions, but they still matter.
 The more you can do with a VPN, the better you’ve spent your money.